 Use all the platforms where your national and international customers search for you.
 Make sure these sites have good domain authority with Google to have a major impact on your local SEO.

 When calculating local SEO, Google considers how many reviews you have, your average score, whether the reviews are recent or not, and if you respond to them.
 The more you respond and tailor your replies, the more this will impact on your ranking.
 Out of curiosity, do you know what the average score is for your stores on Google?
-Did you know that the average for ready-to-wear clothing brands in 2018 was 3.9/5: the best score across all retail sectors?
+The average for ready-to-wear clothing brands in 2018 was 3.9/5: the best score across all retail sectors?

 Now you know how to make sure your pop-up stores, corners and new points of sale in France and abroad are visible, and how to stand out from the crowd, it’s over to you!

 Partoo makes you visible everywhere, at any time by generating up to 7 times more contacts than your website, boosting your web-to-store traffic and improving your customer interaction with reviews.